jrduncan831/ai_environments_at_tacc/docs/ai_containers_tacc/Advanced Container Build with Pytorch.rst

     python3 /code/bert_classifier.py

+Congrats!
 You have now succesfully built a GPU aware Pytorch container for a specific BERT application on Frontera.
 In the next tutorial, we will talk about how you can set up this container as a kernel of a jupyter notebooks on TACC's system.